MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Methodology

-with $\gamma = ||h_i||$ as a rescaling factor that normalizes visual features to textual ones.
+In practice, $h_i$ is obtained by mean-pooling the hidden states of the final decoder layer of the VLM, while $z_{V,i}$ corresponds to the $\ell_2$-normalized class token of the visual encoder.
+The scaling factor $\gamma$ balances the norms of visual and textual features, preventing the higher-magnitude modality from dominating the fused representation.

 This combined vector represents both the raw visual content of the object and its semantic interpretation conditioned on the label.
 However, the resulting representation is high-dimensional and could include redundant information.
 To reduce dimensionality and improve efficiency, we apply Principal Component Analysis (PCA) to $u_i$, offline on the same dataset used for distillation, and we take the first $d_t$ elements:

 Finally, to equalize the contribution of each channel in the PCA representation, we estimate the standard deviation of each channel activation $\sigma_c$ in the distillation dataset, and use it to rescale the channels as: